 Through copying the Heart Sutra and coming into contact with its profound teachings, may you and all beings experience release from suffering and enjoy peace.

-Jukai is a formal and ancient Buddhist ceremony for taking refuge in the Buddha and receiving the Buddhist lay precepts.
-Anyone, regardless of religious beliefs or faith, may receive these precepts, which are guidelines to living a wholesome and virtuous life.
+Jukai is an ancient Buddhist ceremony for taking refuge in the Buddha and receiving Buddhist lay precepts.
+Anyone, regardless of their religious beliefs or background may receive these precepts, which are thought of as guidelines for living a wholesome and virtuous life.
 You do not need to be a Buddhist to receive these precepts, and receiving them does not necessarily make you a Buddhist unless you wish it to be so.
-Traditionally, a person with the aspiration to follow the Buddhist path becomes a Buddhist layperson by taking refuge in Buddhism and receiving the precepts in a ceremony such as this.
+Traditionally, a person with the aspirations to follow the Buddhist path becomes a Buddhist layperson by taking refuge in Buddhism and receiving the precepts in a ceremony such as this.

-It has been taught since ancient times that the merit of formally receiving the Buddhist precepts from a virtuous master is very great indeed, because the precepts are the most fundamental and core practice of a Buddhist.
-In his Last Will, Kobo Daishi Kukai (774-835), the founder of Shingon Buddhism in Japan, wrote:
+It has been taught since ancient times that formally receiving the Buddhist precepts from a master produces great merit, and receiving such precepts are the fundamental core practice of a Buddhism.
+Kobo Daishi (Kukai) the founder of Shingon Buddhism in Japan, wrote this of the precepts:

 Among the Ten Wholesome Precepts, three concern the body, four concern speech, and three mind.
 These ten are the branches, and the one-mind is the root.
 The essence of the one-mind is no different from the Buddha.
 My mind, the minds of all sentient beings, and the mind of the Buddha are three, but there is no difference among them.
 Abiding in this mind is called cultivating the path of the buddhas.